HiteshSharma04/HiteshSharma04/README.md

 - 👋 Hi, I’m @HiteshSharma
-- 👀 I’m interested in Python,web development, cyber security.
+- 👀 I’m interested in Python,web development,Data Science,cyber security.
 - 🌱 I’m currently learning cyber security
 - 💞️ I’m looking to collaborate on projects related to python and web development
 - 📫 How to reach me ...